Adult care services

 - Handy Van service

 - minor home adaptations and equipment to help you

-If you're assessed as needing funded care services, you will be given a personal budget to help pay for the services you need.
-You can find more detailed information on our personal budgets page.
+If you are assessed as needing funded care services you will be given a personal budget to help pay for what you need.

-- Paying for residential care − such as a care home or a nursing home.
+- paying for residential care − such as a care home or nursing home.

 A carer is someone who provides unpaid support to a family member or friend who couldn't manage without that support.

 All carers are entitled to a carers assessment, which can be offered separately, or as part of the assessment of the person you care for.
-The caring for someone section of our website has a lot of useful information about carers assessments, carers emergency cards, time out for carers and financial support.
+Our carers information includes:

 Keeping people safe